s-amberg/cpla/week10/README.md

 ***Note:*** If you are on Windows you need library dependencies that depend on the Windows platform!
 The follwing libraries are required for this exercise: `ws2_32` and `wsock32`.

+Get the project compiled.
+Besides the library dependencies you need to be aware, that there are two `main` functions in the project.
+We have created two build configurations: `Debug (Server)` and `Debug (Client)` which each have the other source file excluded.

+It is easier to follow the message flow if you don't run all executables from the IDE.
+You can run them in separate terminal windows.
+The server will not feature any output at all.
+The client's messages will be distributed among all connected clients.

+If you wan't the details about the source code, you can browse the API reference of [ASIO Documentation](https://think-async.com/asio/asio-1.12.2/doc/).

 # 3. Connect Four Game with SFML